 Through prayers, I have seen God straighten out a bent spine, reverse a spina bifida diagnosis, melt away a brain tumor, and salvage someone’s fading sight.
 I have experienced prayer for mental and emotional issues that substantially reduced my symptoms of depression and anxiety, and gave me courage to realign myself in messed up relationships.
 I’m convinced that God wants to heal us.
 Many people assume that illness is caused by God, or that God is indifferent to it.
 My experiences have turned such theology upside down.
 That’s why I wrote this book.

-“Someone You Can Trust” is a novel manuscript I’m submitting to agents and entering in contests.
+“Someone They Can Trust” is a novel manuscript I’m submitting to agents and entering in contests.
 I’m excited about it for a number of reasons.
 What reasons?
-Thank you for asking – I love it when people show interest.
-Here’s my first reason:
+Thank you for asking !

 1. We Need to Fix What’s Broken:

 It’s funny how something can be simmering in you and you don’t know it until you start writing.
-I didn’t know how angry I was about the sexually abusive behavior of some prominent Christian leaders until I began writing, “Someone You can Trust.”
+I didn’t know how angry I was about the sexually abusive behavior of some prominent Christian leaders until I began writing, “Someone They Can Trust.”

 I think I was even more disappointed in the institutional leaders surrounding these people – those with more conscience who knew something was wrong and didn’t have the courage to do anything about it.

 “Someone They Can Trust” is by no means a wrenching, heartbreaking novel – most of its characters are endearing, witty and love God.
 However, it is a novel that pulls no punches about how much damage a broken pastor can do to a church, and the responsibility of other leaders to deal with it head-on.
 That’s why I wrote this book.